A Million Ways

-"A Million Ways" is a song by American rock band OK Go from their album Oh No. It was the first song from the album to be released as a single and became the band's breakthrough song because the accompanying music video went viral on the Internet.
+"A Million Ways" is a song by American rock band OK Go from their album Oh No. It was the first song from the album to be released as a single and became the band's breakthrough song from the album because the accompanying music video went viral on the Internet.

-The B-side "This Will Be Our Year" is a cover version of the 1968 song by The Zombies from their album Odessey and Oracle and had been released on the 2004 compilation album Future Soundtrack for America.
-"The Lovecats", a cover of The Cure's hit single, had been released on the band's previous EP and was released for a third time on the single for "Here It Goes Again".
+The B-side "This Will Be Our Year" is a cover version of the song by The Zombies from their album Odessey and Oracle (1968), and had been previously released on the compilation album Future Soundtrack for America (2004).
+"The Lovecats", a cover of The Cure's hit single, had been released on the band's previous EP Do What You Want (2005), and was released later for a third time on the single "Here It Goes Again" (2006).
 "Down for the Count" had not been released, but was released as a digital single on iTunes in 2007.

 The song appeared as a playable track in the game Band Hero.
 The song also appeared in the 2007 film I Could Never Be Your Woman.